subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/2-eurostyle-contonso-ma-project-backlog.md

 - No Unity Catalog: no centralized governance, lineage, or fine-grained policies; rely on naming conventions and workspace scopes.
 - Limited compute and session lifetime: keep data volumes modest; avoid heavy SHAP or deep nets on large samples.
 - Limited optimization features: if OPTIMIZE/Z-ORDER options are unavailable, compact data via write patterns (e.g., coalesce/repartition) and keep file sizes reasonable.
-- No Airflow jobs in Fabric free/student and no Databricks tokens in CE: CI/CD and orchestration must be simulated (documented steps, local GitHub Actions for tests only).
+- No Airflow jobs in Fabric free/student and no Databricks tokens in Databricks Free: CI/CD and orchestration must be simulated (documented steps, local GitHub Actions for tests only).
 - SCD2 management is manual: track changes with effective dates and handle historical data in the application logic.

 <a id="feature-5-2"></a>